Lillevik/python_irc_bot/README.md

 To run the bot, just enter valid server information in run.py.

+There are known issues with disconnection handling at this time.

 ### example:
 ```
 b = bot('irc.example.com', 6697, 'Nick', 'ident', 'realname', 'master', '#channel')